RobBloxham/SEI-Project2-F1-Fan-Page/README.md

 This project is currently complete in its current iteration. </br>

 However, any user feedback requesting new features I will consider and add time permiting. </br>

+Suggestions: Add track layouts so peopel can get an idea of what an F1 track looks like. </br>